alvarocabanas/static-analysis-configs-action/README.md

 # static-analysis-configs-action

-An action to get the required config files for the static analysis tools used to check nri-integrations.
+An action to get the required config files for the static analysis tools used to check nri-integrations and agent.

 ## Usage